chrisyu-cs/libgmultigrid/README.md

 # libgmultigrid
-A header-only library for geometric multigrid.
+A header-only library for V-cycles in geometric multigrid.

 ## Installation